TheMrSheldon/letterpress/doc/technical/hyphenation.md

+\page technicalHyphenation Hyphenation
+\tableofcontents

-Source: Appendix H of the TeXBook
+Source: Appendix H of the TeXBook \cite knuthTeXbook1986

 \note The simplest solution was chosen for now.
 It it proves too inefficient, more optimized datastructures could be used.
 For example, maybe a Prefix Tree would be more efficient for matching subwords?